20 dead, more wounded after gunman attacks Texas shoppers

 A gunman armed with a rifle opened fire in an El Paso shopping area packed with as many as 3,000 people during the busy back-to-school season, leaving 20 dead and more than two dozen injured, police said.

+Hours later, there was another mass shooting across the country.
+Police in Dayton, Ohio, said nine people were killed by a shooter who was shot to death by responding officers.

-Authorities are investigating the possibility the Saturday shooting was a hate crime, working to confirm whether a racist, anti-immigrant screed posted online shortly beforehand was written by the man arrested in the attack on the 680,000-resident border city.
+Authorities are investigating the possibility the Saturday shooting in El Paso was a hate crime, working to confirm whether a racist, anti-immigrant screed posted online shortly beforehand was written by the man arrested in the attack on the 680,000-resident border city.

 Despite initial reports of possible multiple gunmen, the man in custody is believed to be the only shooter, police said.
 Two law enforcement officials who spoke to The Associated Press on condition of anonymity identified him as 21-year-old Patrick Crusius.
 Authorities didn't release his name at a news conference but said the gunman was arrested without police firing any shots and is from Allen, which is a nearly 10-hour drive from El Paso.